Tema Central (Ghana parliament constituency)

 Tema Central is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 The Tema Central constituency is located in the Greater Accra Region of Ghana.
-Kofi Brako is a member of parliament for the constituency.
-He was elected on the ticket of the New Patriotic Party (Ghana)|New Patriotic Party (NPP) and won a majority of 28,334 votes to become the MP.
+Charles Forson is a member of parliament for the constituency.
+He was elected on the ticket of the New Patriotic Party (NPP) and won a majority of 28,334 votes to become the MP.

 Boundaries

 The constituency is located within the Greater Accra Region of Ghana and part of the Tema municipality.